SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 13. Next, we'll navigate to the root directory.
 Execute the following commands:

-    ```
+    ```bash
     cd ..
     cd ..
     ```

 14. Next, we will create a folder to house the data for our local storage.

-    ```
+    ```bash
     sudo mkdir storage
     cd storage
     sudo mkdir containerdata
     cd ..
     ```

 15. Grant the default module user privileges to the directory by executing the following commands:

-    ```
+    ```bash
     sudo chown -R 11000:11000 /storage/containerdata
     sudo chmod -R 700 /storage/containerdata
     ```